House of European History

 The House of European History (HEH) is a history museum and cultural institution in Brussels, Belgium, focusing on the recent history of Europe.
 It is an initiative by the European Parliament, and was proposed in 2007 by the Parliament's then-president, Hans-Gert Pöttering; it opened on 6 May 2017.

-As a cultural institution and exhibition centre, the House of European History intends to promote the understanding of European history and European integration through a permanent exhibition and temporary and travelling exhibitions.
-The museum houses a collection of objects and documents representative of European history, educational programs, cultural events and publications, as well as a wide range of online content.
-By interpreting history from a European perspective, it connects and compares shared experiences and their diverse interpretations.
-It also aims to initiate learning on transnational perspectives across Europe.
+As a cultural institution and exhibition centre, the House of European History presents a permanent exhibition on European history and European integration, as well as temporary exhibitions.
+Its collection includes objects and documents relating to European history, presented chronologically and thematically.
+It also organises educational programmes and cultural events, and produces publications and online content.

 The museum is located in the former Eastman Dental Hospital, in Leopold Park, next to the Lycée Émile Jacqmain and close to the European institutions.
-This area is served by Brussels-Luxembourg railway station, as well as by the metro stations Maelbeek/Maalbeek and Schuman on lines 1 and 5.

-Origins
+History

 The idea of creating a museum dedicated to European history was launched on 13 February 2007 by then-President of the European Parliament, Hans-Gert Pöttering, in his inaugural speech.
 One of the key objectives of the project was "to enable Europeans of all generations to learn more about their own history and, by so doing, to contribute to a better understanding of Europe's development, now and in the future."